 The basic policies of the P.T.C.G shall be:

-1. The P.T.C.G shall be non-commercial, non-sectarian and non partisan.
+1. The P.T.C.G shall be non-commercial, non-sectarian and non-partisan.
 It shall not endorse a commercial enterprise or a candidate.
 The name of the organization or the names of any members in their official capacities shall not be used in any connection with a commercial concern or with any partisan interest, or for any other purpose than the regular work of the organization.

 2. If the P.T.C.G were to be dissolved, all monies in the P.T.C.G account will revert to DeKeyser Elementary School.